thiswillbeyourgithub/freshrss_python_api/README.md

 ## Features

-- **Authentication**: Securely authenticate with your FreshRSS instance using your username and API password.
+- **Authentication**: Securely authenticate with your FreshRSS instance using your username and API password or environment variables.
 - **Item Management**: Fetch all items, unread items, or saved items.
 Mark items as read or unread.
 - **Feeds & Groups**: Retrieve all feeds and groups (categories) from your FreshRSS instance.
 - **Pagination**: Efficiently fetch large numbers of items with pagination and customizable timeouts.
 - **Type Safety**: Optional type checking with `beartype` for improved code reliability.
+- **Environment Variables**: Configure the client using environment variables for easier integration with CI/CD pipelines and containerized environments.

 ## Installation